-- For all audition formats, please prepare two contrasting memorized monologues (no longer than 3 minutes combined total).
+- Please prepare two contrasting memorized monologues (no longer than 3 minutes combined total).
 Both must be from a contemporary (post-1960) play.
 “Contrasting” can mean two distinct styles, such as comedic and dramatic, or two distinct types of characters.
 We recommend selecting monologues that aren’t too far removed from your age and experience.

 - After performing your monologues, there will be a brief informal interview.

-- On the day of your audition, we will provide opportunities for warmups, a workshop, tours, a Q&A with students and faculty, and food!
-Please come prepared to move and bring one printed headshot and résumé.
-Time will be provided to change and warmup prior to your audition.
+- On the day of your audition, we will also provide opportunities for group warmups, tours, and a Q&A with students and faculty

 - Who should do this?
-If you’re able to travel to campus for in-person auditions, please do so.
+If you’re unable to travel to campus for in-person auditions.

 Pre-Recorded Video Auditions

 - Who should do this?
-In the event that you have an immovable conflict on the day of our live and Zoom auditions, we are happy to accept a pre-recorded video audition.
+In the event that you have an immovable conflict on the day of our in-person and live streaming auditions, we are happy to accept a pre-recorded video audition.